aigeroni/Winnie_Bot/CONTRIBUTING.md

 # The `Winnie_Bot` Contributor Rules of Engagement

+The `Winnie_Bot` Code of Professional Conduct is licensed under the [CC BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.

 So you're interested in helping us out with Winnie?

 ## Where to go with problems